RuthAndRoth/Roth2/Artifacts/IAR/readme.txt

 Roth2-v2.iar (TBA) is the OpenSim Inventory Archive (IAR) of the inworld distribution boxes by RuthAndRoth on OSGrid.
-Prepared 13-May-2020.
+Prepared TBA.
 All contents are full permissions.

 Roth2-v1.iar is the OpenSim Inventory Archive (IAR) of the inworld